Visit the Northampton and Lamport Railway

 Forget Rudolph – Take The Train

-Over the winter, Northampton and Lamport Railway opens for special events.
+During the year, Northampton and Lamport Railway opens for special events.
 The star attractions through December are the Santa Specials on Northampton and Lamport Railway.

 Before boarding the special steam trains, children can meet Santa Claus in his magical grotto, and will be given a present by the jolly man (if they are on the good list).
 While you are on the train and travelling through the beautiful Northamptonshire countryside, you can enjoy a soft drink and biscuits, while grown-ups can relax with a sherry and mince pie.
-Children will also love visiting the Model Railway in Pitsford and Brampton Station, especially if they visit when Thomas the Tank Engine and friends make a guest appearance on 14, 15, 21 & 28 December.
+Children will also love visiting the Model Railway in Pitsford and Brampton Station.

 The Santa Specials take place on weekends through December, ending on 22 December.
 They are always very popular, so we recommend you book your ticket for the Northampton and Lamport Railway in advance.